 Figure 3: Insert Table dialog box

-- Type some text within your table and select all the text in the table.
-Press Ctrl + E to center align all the text.
+- Type some text within your table and select all the text in the table and use Ctrl + E keyboard shortcut to center align all the text.
 You might end up with a table as shown in Figure 4.

 Figure 4: Slide with a table

 - Now, insert a shape to cover the table.
 In this example, we are placing a triangle shape right over the table.
 Note we resized the triangle so that it covers all the text in this table, as shown in Figure 5.
-Yes, you cannot see any text now, and that's a good thing!
+Yes, you cannot see any text now!

 Figure 5: Triangle placed on the table

 - Insert another shape.
-This time a rectangle that covers the entire slide area, as shown in Figure 6 .
+This time select a rectangle that covers the entire slide area, as shown in Figure 6.
 Note that nothing within the slide is now visible.

 Figure 6: Rectangle placed to cover the entire slide

-- This places your rectangle one layer back and this also brings the triangle right in front, as shown in Figure 8.
+- This places your rectangle one layer back.
+Also, doing so brings the triangle right in front, as shown in Figure 8.

 Figure 8: Rectangle sent backward

-Figure 9: Shape Combine option selected for triangle and rectangle shapes
+Figure 9: Combine option selected for triangle and rectangle shapes

 Figure 10: Triangle windowed rectangle